-- Two qualified SENCOs accessed through the partnership with Forest Academy, to perform monitoring, learning walks, assessments, referrals and annual reviews. - A third colleague will be completing the SENCO award in the next academic year, placing a SENCO on site full-time for Elveden. - Three teachers trained in the delivery of Forest Schools at our nearby 'Forest School' woodland site. - School wide Elklan certification for supporting speech and language - Appropriate staff trained in behaviour and the law and physical de-escalation to match individual children with risk assessments for difficult and dangerous behaviour. - Two teaching assistants trained in Language Link. - One Mental Health First Aider - One teaching assistant working with the Thurston Pyramid for mental health.
+- Two qualified SENCOs across the partnership with Forest Academy, to perform monitoring, learning walks, assessments, referrals, and annual reviews. - Three teachers trained in the delivery of Forest Schools at our nearby 'Forest School' woodland site. - School wide Elklan certification for supporting speech and language - Appropriate staff trained in behaviour and the law and physical de-escalation to match individual children with risk assessments for difficult and dangerous behaviour. - Two teaching assistants trained in Language Link. - One Emotional Literacy Support Assistant - Two members of staff qualified in Level 3 'Understanding Dyslexia' (delivered by Suffolk SEND Dyslexia Outreach Team) - One Mental Health First Aider - One teaching assistant working with the Thurston Pyramid for mental health.